simplex-chat/simplex-chat/blog/20230301-simplex-file-transfer-protocol.md

 ## :zap: Quick start: how to send a file using XFTP CLI

-1. Download XFTP binary for Linux from the release or install it with this command: ...
-You can also compile it from source for any platform.
+1. Download XFTP binary for Linux from [the release](https://github.com/simplex-chat/simplexmq/releases/tag/v5.0.0-beta.3) – you need the file `xftp-ubuntu-20_04-x86-64` - rename it as `xftp`.

-2. Choose file of any size up to 1Gb.

-3. To send the file to one recipient:
+2. To send the file:

 ```
 xftp send filename.ext